oVirt/ovirt-site/source/feature/detailedhotplugnic.html.md

 ##### Remove nic

-*   when a nic is removed from a VM if its up - throw canDo action, if not just remove it from vm_device.
+*   remove the nic only if the VM is down or nic is deactivated

 ##### Run VM